DominikBatic/EndoViT/README.md

 - The validation dataset can now be found at: ```./datasets/validation_dataset/Cholec80_for_Validation```.

 **6) Download ImageNet Pre-trained Weights**
-- Endo700k's images were extracted at 1 FPS.
-Therefore, they aren't entirely independent, making the dataset in practice much smaller than it actually is.
+- Endo700k images were extracted at 1 FPS.
+Therefore, they aren't entirely independent, making the dataset in practice much smaller than it is.
 - Consequently, our pre-training uses ImageNet weights as a starting point.

 a) ImageNet weights for pre-training (encoder-decoder weights):